sergiorosendo/tibia_nodie/README.md

 ##### Auto Haste (for OT server)
 Makes sure that your character is always hasted.
 Whenever it can't find the haste icon in your status bar, it will cast a haste spell.

-#### Auto Healer Suspension
-Auto healing features are suspended until further notice.

-Since an update made in October, 2019, the Tibia client prevents any outside software from reading the game window's pixels.

-Reading pixels is the healer's foundation in order to identify character's health and mana and act accordingly.

-Until a practical solution is found, this feature can't be used or fixed.

 ### Auto Loot
 You can define a hotkey and character coordinates so that you can use this key to loot all squares adjacent to your character.